Turner Chapel (Oakville, Ontario): Later years

 Turner Chapel served as a community centre for the Afro American immigrants as well as a place of worship.
+Other notable members who maintained the Turner Chapel include Jeremiah Adams, a groundskeeper and the son of Samuel, and his wife, Eliza Butler, the daughter of co-founder Reverend Butler.
+As well, their descendants, Isabella Duncan, Martha Warner, and Warner's in-laws helped the church financially during the Great Depression.

-Gradually, however, the members of the congregation began to disperse to other communities and in the later years of the twentieth century the property was leased to an offshoot of the Anglican Church with a small congregation of twelve members and a bishop.
+In later years, members of the congregation began to disperse to other communities and in the later years of the twentieth century the property was leased to an offshoot of the Anglican Church with a small congregation of twelve members and a bishop.
 The Anglicans sought funding for renovations and the church, which was in danger of toppling because a weakened foundation, was repaired and outfitted with central heating and air conditioning.
 Money was also raised to replace the original windows with new stained glass and leaded panes.

 In 2000 the owners of the Church placed the property on the market.
 The single lot housed both the church and the newer (1930's) manse.
 The site was ignored by developers because of the rigorous demands of the historic designation on the church.
 In effect, the church structure could not be modified or changed in any way.
-In 2002 Jed Gardner, a local antique dealer, decided to purchase both properties to be the location of his expanding business.
-Gardner worked with the Oakville Historical Society to accommodate the new purpose and the building was restored in a suitable manner and preserved for future generations to enjoy.
+In 2002, Jed Gardner, a local antique dealer, decided to purchase both properties to be the location of his expanding business.
+Gardner worked with the Oakville Historical Society to accommodate the new purpose.
+The building was restored to become Turner Chapel Antiques and Appraisers, an antique shop, and was officially opened in February 2003 with representatives of the Oakville Historical Society, Heritage Oakville, as well as Black historian Alvin Duncan attending the invite-only ceremony.